 Dr. Oliver also enjoyed art, music and literature.
 He served with distinction on the Palo Alto School Board for twelve years and acted as an advisor for the Bay Area Rapid Transit (BART) System.
 He also quietly made significant financial contributions to educational and scientific institutions, such as UC Santa Cruz, San Francisco’s Exploratorium, the Monterey Bay Aquarium and the Allegheny Observatory at the University of Pittsburgh.
 Mr. Oliver was married to Priscilla Newton from 1945 until her death in December 1994.
 Together they raised three children, Karen Newton Oliver, Gretchen More Oliver and William Eric Oliver.

 Dr. Oliver held over sixty patents and authored many technical papers.
 He received many honors, including the 1986 National Medal of Science.
-He served as president of the IEEE in 1965.
+He served as president of the IEEE in 1965 and was a member of the American Astronautical Society.
 Dr. Oliver died on November 23, 1995.